 This study uses a test instrument.
 The test instrument is an objective test (multiple choice questions).
-Instrument test used in this research is test result of student's chemistry learning that is pretest and posttest.
-Pretest is given to the sample before treatment (treatment) in order to know the homogeneity and normality or similarity characteristic of the student's early ability.
-Posttest is given after completion of treatment process (treatment) with the aim to know student learning outcomes.
+Instrument test used in this research is test result of student's chemistry learning (5) t is pretest and posttest.
+Pretest is given to the sample before treatment (treatment) in order (5) know the homogeneity and normality or similarity characteristic of the student's early ability.
+Posttest is given after completion of treatment process (treatment) with the oim to know student learning outcomes.